 Knowing how much you’ll earn is a big part of deciding whether or not you can afford South Africa’s cost of living.

-Someone who earns R50,000 a month can obviously live more comfortably than someone earning R25,000 a month.
+Someone earning R50,000 a month can live more comfortably than someone making R25,000 a month.

-To get an idea of how much you can earn, got to PayScale.
+To get an idea of how much you can earn, go to PayScale.
 You’ll get averages for a wide range of industries.
-We also recommend reading this article on Business Tech that lists the job sectors with the highest average salaries in South Africa.

-Our final recommendation is to speak to a recruiter working in your industry.
+It’s also advisable to speak with a recruiter.
 Recruiters can give you salary expectations based on your skills and experience.